appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

 })
 ```
 -   **value** `string`
-    Initial value of the search input which will be used to build the search query
+    Initial value of the search input which will be used to build out the search query.
 -   **suggestions** `Array<Suggestion>`
     where a `Suggestion` is of type:
     ```ts